When it Comes To Vaccination, We Have 99% To Thank

 So maybe that’s just it.
 We’ve got a small percentage of people who are extreme in their views.
 And yet the people we really need to focus on are those who are genuinely concerned about immunization safety and efficacy but who are just needing need more credible information to make an informed decision.
 People who are hesitant – who delay vaccinations, selectively vaccinate, or insist their children only receive one vaccine at a time – are in a different category from those that we may call out as “anti-vaccine”.
 They are confused by the misinformation that is so widely spread by anti-vaccine extremists and their fear and doubt can make it difficult for them to know how to identify credible sources of scientifically accurate information.

 One of the first steps in educating oneself about vaccines is to stay informed on current immunization news.
-You can do that by liking the Vaccinate Your Baby Facebook page, following the Shot of Prevention Twitter account (@shotofprev) and signing up to “Get Involved” on the Vaccinate Your Baby website to receive daily news clips and other important immunization related alerts.
+You can do that by visiting our Vaccinate Your Family website, “liking” the Vaccinate Your Family Facebook page and following us on Twitter and Instagram.

 If you have questions, just ask.
 There are plenty of experts available to discuss your concerns, such as those at the Children’s Hospital of Philadelphia’s Vaccine Education Center where you can submit an online question.
-Make an appointment to talk with your own doctor, or email us at firstname.lastname@example.org and we’ll do our best to respond.
+Make an appointment to talk with your own doctor, visit the Questions About Vaccines section of our Vaccinate Your Family website, or email us at email@example.com and we’ll do our best to respond.
 Whatever you do, just be sure to get the information you need to make an informed decision.